ibexa/documentation-developer/docs/guide/cache/basketpreview_cache_and_user_specific_data.md

 ### Working with HTML fragments

 Each service implementing `SessionDataInterface` can return HTML fragments.
-The keys should use the ID of a container inside your site. eZ Commerce automatically replaces this container with the indicated HTML.
+The keys should use the ID of a container inside your site. [[= product_name_com =]] automatically replaces this container with the indicated HTML.

 Example for providing the data in a service: